digbmc/dsgf-22-23/logs/Mallory.md

 ### 11/04

 I've decided to focus on storymapping for this project, though I'm definitely interested in doing more 3D scanning/printing work in the future.

+---

+### ATM Comments 2022.11.11

+- This sounds great!
+- If you are testing out Exhibit.so you might try that earlier in case it fits your needs better than storymaps.

+---